bibtexbrowser: publication lists with bibtex and PHP

 by Martin Monperrus

-bibtexbrowser is stable, mature and easy to install.
-It is used in 60+ different universities around the globe.
+bibtexbrowser is a PHP script that creates publication lists from Bibtex files. bibtexbrowser is stable, mature and easy to install.
+It is used in hundreds of different universities and institutions (over 469 different domains according to Google).

 * (07/2012) new label types (see config value ABBRV_TYPE)